 The Tay An Co Tu Pagoda is another interesting stop for those who enjoy exploring ancient architectural structures.
 It's near the Ba Chua Xu Temple at the foot of Sam Mountain.
 This temple stands out from the other pagodas on Sam Mountain due to its dominant yellow color, which makes the structure vibrant.

 The temple's architecture is also a mix of ancient Vietnamese and Indian styles.
 What we liked best about this temple were the sophisticated and elaborate carvings on the buildings, as well as the sacred atmosphere surrounding the temple, with many devotees visiting and praying.

 How to Get to Sam Mountain

 The best way to explore Sam Mountain is to rent a motorcycle, which you can get from your hotel.
 This will make it easier for you to travel from one temple to the next.
-Just keep in mind that you will most likely be charged a parking fee of around 10,000 VND (0.43 USD).
+Just keep in mind that you will most likely be charged a parking fee of less than 1 USD.
 We've also seen some local motorbikes transporting passengers, but we're not sure how much it costs.